Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

 ```

 Again we loop over the meta-program arguments starting in line (1).
-Calling the program as `jai 30.8_debug_release_build.jai -- debug` supplies the meta-program argument
-`-- debug`, which branches to `case "debug";`, which calls `build_debug(w);`
+Calling the program as `jai 30.8_debug_release_build.jai -- debug` supplies the meta-program argument `-- debug`, which branches to `case "debug";`, which calls `build_debug(w);`
-It print out `Choosing debug options...` during compilation.
+It prints out `Choosing debug options...` during compilation.
 (The same logic goes for `-- release.`)

 Calling `main3` now shows: main3
 `This program was built with metaprogram 30.8_debug_release_build.jai`

+`build_debug` shows the recommended debug options:
+- backend = .X64
+// it is faster than the LLVM backend, but for most programs the difference is negligible
+- optimization_level = .DEBUG
+- array_bounds_check = .ON

+This build compiles faster with as much debugging information as possible, but has some overhead in order to help debug.
+An executable built in debug mode will, for example, tell the programmer on which line of code the program crashed on, and check for array out of bounds errors.
+As expected from debug builds, the code is not as optimized as a release build.

+`build_release` shows the recommended release options:
+- backend = .LLVM
+// it is slower than the X64 backend, but it does a lot more optimizations.
+- optimization_level = .RELEASE
+- set_optimization_level(target_options, 2, 0); // same as clang -O2

+This build makes the compiler produce the best possible optimized code.
+An optimized build does not have debug information built into it, and takes longer to compile.

 ## 30.10 Enforcing coding standards
-Another use-case would be enforcing coding house rules, an example is shown in 30.9_house_rules.jai:
+Another use-case would be enforcing coding house rules, an example is shown in 30.9_house_rules.jai , which shows how to enforce compile-time code checking, for example the MISRA standards (in this case: Check for Multiple Levels of Pointer Indirection, so that you cannot do you cannot do `a: ***int = b;` for example).

+MISRA coding standards are a set of C and C++ coding standards, developed by the Motor Industry Software Reliability Association (MISRA).
+These are standards specific to the automotive industry,.

+See _30.9_house_rules.jai:
 ```c++
 #import "Basic";
 #import "Compiler";